nuxt-hub/core/docs/content/1.docs/2.features/ai.md

 ### `useChat()`

+`useChat()` is a Vue composable provided by the Vercel AI SDK that handles streaming responses, API calls, state for your chat.

-To leverage the `useChat()` Vue composable, you need to create a `POST /api/chat` endpoint that uses the `hubAI()` server composable and returns a compatible stream for the Vercel AI SDK.
+It requires a `POST /api/chat` endpoint that uses the `hubAI()` server composable and returns a compatible stream for the Vercel AI SDK.

 ```ts [server/api/chat.post.ts]
 import { streamText } from 'ai'